Forgiveness After Divorce

 Acceptance: Forgiveness 2.0

-Acceptance is a little different from forgiveness.
+Acceptance is a little different from forgiveness after divorce.
 It doesn’t say that it’s ok that what happened, happened.
 It simply states that it did.
 But positing the situation in this way, we see that there are big wins for partners who accept (note: not forgive!) an ex’s bad behavior.
 This is an empowering realization that can help you move forward and create a new life for yourself.